-Sherman Library and Gardens, near Newport Beach, California, boasts a collection with more than 1500 plants ranging from exotic vegetation from tropical climates, to rare cacti and succulents from desert regions.
+Sherman Library and Gardens, near Newport Beach, California, boasts a collection of more than 1500 plants ranging from exotic vegetation from tropical climates to rare cacti and succulents from desert regions.
 There is something for everyone in this gem of a garden, right off Pacific Coast Highway in Corona del Mar, California.
 You might walk or drive right by and not realize what’s behind the lovely green fence.
 If you have the time, stop and see what’s growing in Sherman Library and Gardens!

 Highlights of Sherman Library and Gardens

 Sherman Library and Gardens is a local treasure, but includes selections from around the globe.
 Plants come from tropical regions as well as all five Mediterranean climates.
 The gardens only take up a city block (much smaller than my recent garden tour of Butchard Gardens) but you would have to travel the world to see all the plants it contains.